perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 - **What are the advantages and disadvantages of Proprietary Format?**
 	- **Advantages**
 		- Option to compress or not compress image files to save space
-		- Can split image into smaller segmented files for integrity
+		- Can split image into smaller segmented files
+			- provide integrity check for split data
+		- Able to